We spent a whole week in Serre-Chevalier, Chantemerle at the beginning of March, and the ski area is much improved since we last visited.

-Chantemerle is probably the best village within Serre Chevalier as in middle of ski area so you can ski in Chantemerle, towards Villeneuve and Monetier to the right and Briancon to the left
+Chantemerle is probably the best village within the Serre Chevalier ski area as it's right in middle.
+You can ski in Chantemerle towards Villeneuve and Monetier to the right, and Briancon to the left.

-It's highly functional with everything right by main lift: kiddies ski kindergarten, nursery, ski school office, shops, lift pass office, ski school meeting point, our Sport 2000 shop (the later has direct access to the slopes and a dedicated ski locker where they keep all your ski gear - you can literally ski back to the shop - shop is brand new and very well equipped and is owned by famous French downhill ski champion Luc Alphand (you will see his name plastered everywhere throughout the resort and ski area!) - this is the best ski shop arrangement I have ever come across).
+The resort itself is highly functional with everything right by main lift: kiddies ski school, nursery, ski school office, shops, lift pass office, ski school meeting point, our Sport 2000 shop (the later has direct access to the slopes and a dedicated ski locker where they keep all your ski gear - you can literally ski back to the shop - shop is brand new and very well equipped and is owned by famous French downhill ski champion Luc Alphand (you will see his name plastered everywhere throughout the resort and ski area!) - this is the best ski shop arrangement I have ever come across).

-Restaurants and shops very close by including the excellent Le Petit Chalet restaurant which is 50m from residence.
-Le Tryptique by main lift is good too so is Le Loup Blanc by the slopes.
+There are restaurants and shops very close by including the excellent Le Petit Chalet restaurant which is 50m from residence.
+Le Tryptique (by main lift) is good too - so is Le Loup Blanc by the slopes.